How to Get More Customers Calling You Today (Without Waiting Months for Results)

 What’s one of the most valuable marketing assets you can have?
 A list of people who already know you, like you, or have bought from you.
 When you own that list of email addresses, phone numbers, or other contact info, you’re not at the mercy of social media algorithms or ad budgets.
 You can reach out directly, anytime.

 Whatever your list format, focus on building a group of people who want to hear from you.
 Offer something helpful (a discount, freebie, lead magnet) in exchange for their email address and keep showing up with content that actually adds value.
-Like this:

 Generating Leads: Now And Later